JSpeedie/cmp-tree/README.md

 promise of many zero-cost abstractions hold true?
 I wanted to see for myself.

-Having implemented the same core functionality of the idea behind `cmp-tree`, I can now share my thoughts about those 3 motivations.
-When it came to writing the Rust implementation of `cmp-tree`, I found that I was able to get a working implementation done quite quickly in Rust, given my lack of familiarity.
-Working with files, paths, `String`s and `Vec`s is very comfortable in Rust and I can honestly say that I preferred writing the code in Rust to writing it in C++ and that I definitely preferred writing the code in Rust to writing it in C!
-Okay, to be fair, I have such a strong preference for Rust in this case over C mostly because in Rust I didn't have to write a decent string and dynamic array myself (which for a project of this size, represents a significant portion of the total time spent developing) nor did I have to spend time debugging those implementations (which took even longer than writing them!).
+Having implemented the same core functionality of the idea behind `cmp-tree`, I can now share my thoughts about Rust with respect to those 3 initial motivations.
+When it came to writing the Rust implementation of `cmp-tree`, one major (and surprising) takeaway I had was how quickly I was able to get a working implementation done in Rust, given my lack of familiarity.
+Even though it was my first real project working with files, paths, `String`s and `Vec`s, I found all of the aforementioned to be very comfortable to work with.
+I can honestly say that I preferred writing the code in Rust to writing it in C++, and that I can definitely say that I preferred writing the code in Rust to writing it in C!
 I also really liked Rust's working environment.
 Compilation is a breeze because I don't have to write a Makefile or fiddle with CMake.
 Compilation is completely handled by `cargo` which figures out what it needs to do from the Cargo.toml, and the pub, use, etc. keywords.
-Lastly, when it came to performance testing, the Rust version was on par with C and C++ (even though the C version as multithreaded!).
+Lastly, when it came to performance testing, the Rust version was on par with C and C++ (even though at the time the C version was multithreaded while the Rust version was not!).
 In summary, I had a great time writing the code in Rust.
-To me, it seemed like there were lots of smart decisions that had been made with the data structures I was using or with the language more generally, and the development went very smoothly.
-This project was perhaps the final experience I needed to push me over the edge: I think for future programming I will use Rust rather than C++ or C, provided there are no strong reasons not (such as available C/C++ libraries or existing C/C++ codebases).
+To me, it seemed like there were lots of smart decisions that had been made with the data structures I was using and with the language more generally, and the development went very smoothly.
+Ultimately, that is how I remember that period of time when I first wrote the C, C++ and Rust implementations: the Rust implementation went the smoothest and was the most enjoyable.
+This project was perhaps the final experience I needed to push me over the edge: I think for future programming I will prefer to use Rust rather than C++ or C, provided there are no strong reasons not to (such as available C/C++ libraries or existing C/C++ codebases).
 I really enjoy writing Rust, I really enjoy the working environment of Rust, and it is (from my very few personal experiences with it) just as performant if not more so than C/C++.

 &nbsp;